ontodev/howl/README.md

 - Literal (a statement in which the object is an RDF literal)
 - Link (a statement in which the object is an RDF node)
 - Expression (a statement in which the object is an OWL expression)

+### Comments

+Comment blocks do not specify any information for HOWL, but the parser does keep track of them.
+A comment line **must** start with '#' -- the '#' has no special meaning unless it is the first character on a line.

+This comment block:

+    # Just a comment.

+is parsed into this JSON object:

+    {"file-name": "example.howl",
+     "line-number": 1,
+     "block": "# Just a comment.\n",
+     "block-type": "COMMENT_BLOCK",
+     "parse": ["COMMENT_BLOCK"
+               "# ",
+               "Just a comment."
+               ["EOL" "\n"]],
+     "hash": "# ",
+     "comment": "Just a comment.",
+     "eol": "\n"}

 ### BASE